gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

   * Hydra uses self-contained Acccess Tokens as suggessted in [rfc6794#section-1.4](http://tools.ietf.org/html/rfc6749#section-1.4) by issuing JSON Web Tokens as specified at
    [https://tools.ietf.org/html/rfc7519](https://tools.ietf.org/html/rfc7519) with [RSASSA-PKCS1-v1_5 SHA-256](https://tools.ietf.org/html/rfc7519#section-8) hashing algorithm.
   * Hydra implements **OAuth2 Introspection** ([rfc7662](https://tools.ietf.org/html/rfc7662)) and **OAuth2 Revokation** ([rfc7009](https://tools.ietf.org/html/rfc7009)).
-  * Hydra is able to sign users up and in through OAuth2 providers like Dropbox, LinkedIn, Google, you name it.
+  * Hydra is able to sign users up and in through OAuth2 providers such Dropbox, LinkedIn, Google, etc.
 * Hydra speaks **no HTML**.
-We believe that the design decision to keep templates out of Hydra is a core feature. *Hydra is backend, not frontend.*
+We believe that the design decision to keep templates out of Hydra is a core feature. *Hydra is a service, a backend, not frontend.*
 * **Easy command line tools** like `hydra-host jwt` for generating jwt signing key pairs or `hydra-host client create`.
-* Hydra works both with **HTTP/2 and TLS** and HTTP (insecure - use only in development).
+* Hydra works both with **HTTP/2 and TLS** and HTTP (Warning: This feature is not yet secure - use only in development).
 * Hydra provides many **unit and integration tests**, making sure that everything is as secure as it gets!
-We use [github.com/ory-am/dockertest](https://github.com/ory-am/dockertest) for spinning up a postgres (or any other) image on the fly and running integration tests against them.
+We use [github.com/ory-am/dockertest](https://github.com/ory-am/dockertest) for spinning up a postgres, or any other, image on the fly and then running integration tests against them.
 Give it a try if you want to speed up your integration test development.

 Hydra was written by me ([GitHub](https://github.com/arekkas) / [LinkedIn](https://de.linkedin.com/in/aeneasr)) as part of a business application which has not been revealed yet.